 Fire protection.
 Landlord must tell new tenants about the availability of fire protection in a building over three stories high.
 (Fla.
 Stat.
 Ann. § 83.50)

 Landlord identity.
-The landlord, or a person authorized to enter into a rental agreement on the landlord’s behalf, must disclose in writing to the tenant, at or before the commencement of the tenancy, the name and address of the landlord or a person authorized to receive notices and demands on the landlord’s behalf.
+The landlord, or a person authorized to enter into a rental agreement on the landlord’s behalf, must disclose in writing to the tenant the name and address of the landlord or a person authorized to receive notices and demands on the landlord’s behalf.
 (Fla.
 Stat.
 Ann. § 83.50)

 Georgia Landlord Disclosures